prateekro/prateekro/README.md

 💬  Lets talk about technology and trends.

 📫  How to reach me: prateekro@gmail.com

+Keep a tap here.
+Some interesting tech with Readme is being engineered!! ;) 🤖
 <!--
 **prateekro/prateekro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.